Rumson Country Day School: School population

-As of the 2013-14 school year, the school has an enrollment of 458 students (in K-8, plus 42 in Pre-Kindergarten) and 70 classroom teachers, for a student-teacher ratio of 7.14:1.
-In Grades N-5, students are divided into heterogeneous homerooms with a maximum size of 16 students per homeroom.
-In Grades 6-8, classes are departmentalized and honors sections are offered in English, math and foreign language (French and Spanish only).
-The Rumson Country Day School has 62 full-time and 4 part-time teachers.
+As of the 2023-24 school year, the school has an enrollment of 336 students (in grades N-8) and 63 classroom teachers, for a student-teacher ratio of 6:1.
+In Grades N-5, students are divided into heterogeneous homerooms with a maximum size of 15 students per homeroom.
+In Grades 6-8 (Upper School), classes are departmentalized and honors sections are offered in English, math and foreign language (French and Spanish).
+Students in seventh and eighth grades take Latin in addition to their world language selection.
+The Rumson Country Day School has 61 full-time and 2 part-time teachers.
 Teachers have an average of 18 years of experience, with 13 of those years at RCDS.
-The school has a student/teacher ratio of 7:1 and average class size of 15.
+The school has a student/teacher ratio of 6:1 and average class size of 12-15.

 Classes

-The school offers a traditional curriculum of English grammar and literature, mathematics, science, social studies, foreign language (French and Latin, with Spanish added in the 1960s), art, crafts, shop, music and physical education.
-The school also offers a SWS program which stands for School Within A School, which helps children with learning disabilities.
+The school offers a traditional curriculum of English grammar and literature, mathematics, science, social studies, foreign language (French, Spanish, and Latin), art, crafts, wood shop, music and physical education.
+The school also offers a School Within A School program called The Carmody School, which helps children with learning differences.

 In September 2010, the school officially opened the new William I. Riker Academic Center, an addition covering 22000 sqft that includes a new main library, new computer lab and art rooms, a seminar room and three new age-specific science labs.

 Sports

 Interscholastic sports were started at RCDS in 1946.
 Sports are played throughout the academic year.
 Fall sports are soccer (boys and girls), football, and field hockey.
 Winter sports include: basketball (boys and girls), and ice hockey: started in 2007 with one game which was won 4-0 against Princeton Day School.
-Spring sport include lacrosse (boys and girls), baseball, and softball.
+Spring sports include lacrosse (boys and girls), baseball, tennis, and softball.